 Are you applying to Sciences Po for your bachelor’s degree?
 Start your application now!
-For the 2021 undergraduate intake, our admissions procedure has changed: all applications now include three short “personal essays.”
+For the 2021 undergraduate intake, all applications now include three short “personal essays.”
 These essays are one of the four evaluations of the procedure.
 Here are some useful tips and tricks to guide you before you start writing!

 Goodbye cover letter, hello essays!
 Here is what is expected of you: